What does the Bible say about teaching children?

 12. Ephesians 6:4 Parents, do not anger your children, but rear them in the discipline and in the teaching of Our Lord.

-You teach them by the way you conduct yourself.
 Be a good role model and don’t cause them to stumble.

 13. 1 Corinthians 8:9 But you must see to it that this right of yours does not become a stumbling block for those who are weak.